calho/ECE422_server_client_encryption/README.md

     $ Password: <password>
     then will be prompted to keep adding (y/n) else
-    server now just sits there nd waits for clients.
+    server now just sits there and waits for clients.
 Notifies if a client is trying to connect, and when a client disconnects

 for Client
 $ Username: <username>